 The Alliance will also initiate a round of contacts with Sports Federations to explain the consequences of allowing transgender people in women’s competitions.
 It will also meet with clubs and elite athletes to warn them about the consequences of competing at a disadvantage in their careers.

-In order to detail the consequences of removing sex as an objective criterion in sport competitions and to illustrate these consequences, the Alliance has published the booklet «Fair Play for Women», which will be sent to sport authorities, Federations and the media.
+In order to detail the consequences of removing sex as an objective criterion in sport competitions and to illustrate these consequences, the Alliance has published the booklet «Fairness in Women´s Sports», which will be sent to sport authorities, Federations and the media.
 Through its social media channels, the Alliance will keep the campaign alive throughout the Olympics.

 The physical differences between men and women that justify sex segregation have been pointed out in several areas: